BIOL275-MSUM/lab-6-comparing-two-means-AWhite3385/README.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     ## 1 observation deleted due to missingness

+The Anova gives us an F-value that we can interpret as large enough to assume decent variation between the different crab type’s recorded temperatures.
+With this we can reject the null hypothesis.